A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Empirical Applications

 The results show that the decomposition method (Columns 1-2) using pre-repeal data performs well relative to the empirical outcomes in Column 4.
 Both the parametric and nonparametric estimates of the decomposition approach capture the large increase in entry by Southwest Airlines, and the negligible post-repeal entry by American Airlines and United Airlines.
 This lack of entry by American and United post-repeal is broadly consistent with the multiple equilibria in an entry model: Southwest and Delta entered frequently after the repeal, but American and United stayed out of those markets.
 The empirical values are also within the maximum bounds reported in \cite{Ciliberto/Tamer:09:Eca}.
 However, as the authors only reported the maximum predicted entry, their results appear further apart from the realized values for American and United.
 While the lack of entry results for these firms is consistent with \cite{Ciliberto/Tamer:09:Eca}'s results of maximum predicted entry, this would imply that their counterfactual analysis predicted a range of 0 to 50\% of markets entered by those airlines, a large range for policy analysis.

 While the decomposition-based results perform well for American, United and Southwest, the method performs worse in predicting entry by Delta Airlines.
 This could simply be a feature of out-of-sample prediction, possibly due to changes to Delta between 2008-2014 (including the acquisition of Northwest Airlines, which was completed in 2010), and/or due to the definition of markets in this dataset.\footnote{Delta Airlines only operates from Dallas Love Field to Atlanta, but there are multiple connecting flights from Atlanta.
-Routes that include layovers are considered as separate markets by \cite{Ciliberto/Tamer:09:Eca}.} Nevertheless, we consider that the decomposition-based prediction performed well overall in this out-of-sample exercise, particularly as it used data from years before the policy was implemented and matched well with multiple observed outcomes.
+Routes that include layovers are considered as separate markets by \cite{Ciliberto/Tamer:09:Eca}.} Nevertheless, we consider that the decomposition-based prediction performed well overall in this out-of-sample exercise, particularly as it used data from years before the policy was implemented and matched well with multiple observed outcomes.\footnote{In the Online Appendix, we provide results for the other component in the typical aggregate decomposition (e.g., Oaxaca-Blinder): the average difference in entry across markets that are not subject/subject to the Wright amendment due to observable characteristics alone: after all, airlines would be less likely to enter smaller markets, even if the Wright amendment was not present/repealed.
+We show that a naive comparison of entry across different markets (ignoring the difference in characteristics) would overstate the effects of the policy. }